-If you want to develop programs that use Reticulum, the easiest way to get started is to install Reticulum via pip:
+If you want to develop programs that use Reticulum, the easiest way to get started is to install the latest release of Reticulum via pip:

-'''

 pip3 install rns

-'''

 The above command will install Reticulum and dependencies, and you will be ready to import and use RNS in your own programs.
 The next step will most likely be to look at some Example Programs.